 Table: Percent-positive prevalence of overall Salmonella and prominent serotypes in ground turkey samples after phasing in a Salmonella vaccination program beginning June 2018

 Implementing a vaccination program to reduce the load of Salmonella in turkeys entering the plant allows improved efficacy of in-plant interventions to further reduce Salmonella contamination of turkey products destined for consumers.
-A comprehensive Salmonella control program to reduce contamination in pre-harvest turkey production directly affects the farm-to-fork continuum to reduce the likelihood of foodborne illness.
+A comprehensive Salmonella control program to reduce Salmonella contamination in pre-harvest turkey production directly impacts the farm-to-fork continuum to reduce the likelihood of foodborne illness.
 NP